Welcome to Reception and year 1!

 Geometry: Properties of Shapes

 Over the term the children will be learning the basics of using a computer.
-They will be logging on independently and using the computer to paint African animals.
-They will also complete a simple programming course.
+They will be logging on independently and learning about coding on the iPads.

 • master basic movements including running, jumping, throwing